Summary

 1) Post-Brexit State Aid and Sustainability (Co-Investigator with Prof Aris Georgopoulos, University of Nottingham.
 This project was funded by the University of Portsmouth).

-3) Enhancing the purchase of organic and other environmentally friendly food by consumers (Co-Investigator with Prof Lisa Jack, University of Portsmouth, Department of Accounting and Financial Management.
-For this project, Penelope was awarded the prestigious Themes Research and Innovation Fellowship/ "TRIF" and her mentor is Prof Steve Fletcher, Director of the Sustainability and the Environment Research Theme at the University of Portsmouth).
+2) Is Green Public Procurement of organic/other environmentally friendly produced food possible?
+(For this project, Penelope was awarded the prestigious Themes Research and Innovation Fellowship/ "TRIF".
+Her mentors are Prof Steve Fletcher, Director of the Sustainability and the Environment Research Theme at the University of Portsmouth and Prof Lisa Jack, Professor of Accounting in the Faculty of Business and Law).

 She is also editing the book "Contemporary Economic Crimes" (forthcoming with Routledge, together with Ms Michala Meiselles from University of Derby and Professor Nicholas Ryder from Cardiff University).